 When we got up this morning, I was pleasantly surprised by temps just

-above 40°, I decided to go hiking right then.
+above 40°, I decided right then to go hiking.

 Heading down to Steele Creek Campground, I pass Centerpoint Trailhead

-around 9:00 and the trailhead parking area is already completely full.
+around 9:00, the trailhead parking area is already completely full.
 A lot of others apparently agree, today will

 |